The graduation application is now available. You may apply through the Banner Self-Service menu at https://ssb.txstate.edu/prod/twbkwbis.P_WWWLogin.

 This name change will affect your diploma, the commencement program, your name Reader Card, and all other university documents.

-You should plan on arriving at least one hour prior to the start of your ceremony to Gym 101.
+You should plan on arriving at least one hour prior to the start of your ceremony to either Gym 101 or Gym 102.
 Jowers Gyms are accessible from Strahan's south concourse and signs are located in the concourse to direct you.
 Please also refer to the Map of Strahan Coliseum for more details.

 Upon arriving at your gym, you will check in with staff from your Academic Advising Center (undergraduates) or staff from the Graduate College (graduate students).
 Here you will receive your reader card, receive any honors cords, and line up for the processional into the Coliseum.
 Please keep your reader card in hand at all times prior to and during the ceremony.